 Jan Mun is a media artist that creates social sculptures working with digital and living media.
 The landscape has become her framework to unfold stories about others and herself by using a combination of artistic and scientific processes that manifest in the form of interactive installations, photography, performance, and bio-art.
 Jan creates interfaces to elicit participation as a reflection and critique of our political and social systems.
 Working with communities such as Newtown Creek Alliance, BeeVillageNYC, NYC Mycological Society, and the Soil & Microbiology labs at Brooklyn College Jan innovates ideas to be realized through research, chance, and collaboration.

-As a LandLab artist, she will be exploring mycoremediation and sharing her passion for mushrooms as “ecological instigators,” ultimately constructing The Mushroom Vortex Maze.
-The Mushroom Vortex Maze is constructed using wooden logs inoculated with three types of edible mushrooms to create separate rows that each forms a logarithmic/golden ratio spiral.
-By entering the maze to forage for mushrooms you can easily be dislocated at the center and exit from a different path then where you entered, changing your trajectory.
-Along the center of the spiral all three types of mushrooms are available and when this pattern is found in the natural phenomena, the center where you stand is also where the pattern is infinite.
+As a LandLab artist, she explored mycoremediation and shared her passion for mushrooms as “ecological instigators,” ultimately constructing The Mushroom Vortex Maze.
+The Mushroom Vortex Maze was constructed using wooden logs inoculated with three types of edible mushrooms to create separate rows that each forms a logarithmic/golden ratio spiral.
+By entering the maze to forage for mushrooms you could easily be dislocated at the center and exit from a different path than where you entered, changing your trajectory.
+Along the center of the spiral all three types of mushrooms were available, and, as is the case when this pattern is found in the natural phenomena, the center where you stood was also where the pattern was infinite.

 LandLab is funded in part by grants from the National Endowment for the Arts and the Joseph Robert Foundation.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.